agsb/minute/README.md

 meta keys Alt, Num at left and Ctrl, Shf right hand

-chords (simultaneous) or strikes (in order) ?

-make sequences because hitting one key at at time is easier than hitting two keys at the same time.

 and none, one touch, two touch as switches, and combos